Sugar Baby Scams: Full Guide On How To Spot A Fake Sugar Baby

 There are lots of options here, actually.
 One scammer might say that he/she has a bill to pay and needs you to send cash.
 The other one may say that she/he needs money to pay for gas or makeup, for student loans, or anything else.
 Some say that a sugar daddy has to send money to prove he is serious and real, some even promise to return the money after the date/dates, etc, etc.

 There are lots of options and methods to get money from a sugar daddy before the first meeting—but it’s never about the real relationship.
 In the absolute majority of cases, when a baby asks a daddy to send her money or a gift card before the meeting, it’s a scam.
 Rich men pay to fake babies and get nothing, that’s how it works.
-That’s why it’s important to have a conversation on one of reputable sugar daddy sites, like Seeking Arrangement, before meeting and make a list of sugar daddy questions and answers.
+That’s why it’s important to have a conversation on one of reputable sugar daddy sites, like make a list of sugar daddy questions and answers., before meeting and

 Blackmail and manipulation